adam-krukowski/StickS_old/README.md

 Feel free to explore and contribute to the project!

 🛠️ If you have any ideas or improvements, open an issue or create a pull request! 🚀

+SOON WILL BE ADDED: fully working map with available filters